algorandfoundation/algokit-cli/docs/features/deploy.md

 For each network you're deploying to, you need to have a corresponding `.env.[network_name]` file.
 This file should contain environment variables specific to that network.

+Alternatively you can also set environment variables in a `.env` file at the root of your project.
+This single file will be loaded by default if no other `.env.[network_name]` file is found.
+This is useful if you're deploying to a single network and don't want to create a `.env.[network_name]` file.

-**Note**: Creating `.env.[network_name]` files is only necessary if you're deploying to a custom network or if you want to override the default network configurations provided by AlgoKit.
+**Please Note**: Creating `.env.[network_name]` or `.env` files is only necessary if you're deploying to a custom network or if you want to override the default network configurations provided by AlgoKit.
 AlgoKit comes with predefined configurations for popular networks like `TestNet`, `MainNet`, `BetaNet`, or AlgoKit's `LocalNet`.

 You can examine the exact default configurations in the [constants](../../src/algokit/core/constants.py) file or visit [AlgoNode](https://algonode.io/) for more details on network configurations that AlgoKit relies on by default.